Diabetes medication: Sulfonylureas

-Nonsulfonylurea secretagogues

 Meglitinides

 Meglitinides help the pancreas produce insulin and are often called "short-acting secretagogues."
 They act on the same potassium channels as sulfonylureas, but at a different binding site.
 By closing the potassium channels of the pancreatic beta cells, they open the calcium channels, thereby enhancing insulin secretion.

 They are taken with or shortly before meals to boost the insulin response to each meal.
 If a meal is skipped, the medication is also skipped.

 Typical reductions in glycated hemoglobin (A1C) values are 0.5–1.0%.